FREE SHIPPING on purchases over 1,500 CZK 📦

 Spontaneous vs. responsive desire: why it's important to know the difference

-When it comes to sexual desire, we often hear only one story – the one about spontaneous desire that comes out of nowhere and is strong, immediate, and passionate.
-But the reality for many women is completely different.
-And that’s okay.
+When we talk about sexual desire, we often hear only one story – that of spontaneous desire, which appears out of nowhere and is strong, immediate, and passionate.
+However, the reality for many women is completely different.
+And that's perfectly okay.

-There are two types of sexual desire— spontaneous and responsive .
-Understanding how they work can change the way you perceive your body, your relationship, and your libido.
+There are two types of sexual desire – spontaneous and responsive.
+Understanding how they work can change the way you perceive your body, relationship, and libido.

 🔥 What is spontaneous desire?

 Spontaneous desire appears suddenly – without a clear stimulus.
-A thought, a touch, a look is enough, and the body reacts immediately.
-It is typical especially at the beginning of relationships, when everything is new, exciting and hormones are dancing.
+A thought, a touch, a glance is enough, and the body reacts immediately.
+It is typical mainly at the beginning of relationships when everything is new, exciting, and hormones are dancing.

-According to research , up to 75% of men experience spontaneous desire, but only about 15% of women .
-However, this type of desire is often portrayed as “normal” in the media – and so many women feel like there’s something wrong with them if they don’t feel it every day.
+According to research, up to 75% of men experience spontaneous desire, but only about 15% of women.
+In the media, however, this type of desire is often portrayed as "normal" – and so many women feel that something is wrong with them if they don't feel it every day.

 💞 What is responsive desire?

 Responsive desire works differently.
-It doesn't arise out of nowhere, but unfolds in response to a stimulus - for example, a touch, a kiss, closeness, or even a deeper conversation with a partner.
+It doesn't arise out of nowhere, but develops in response to a stimulus – such as touch, a kiss, closeness, or even a deep conversation with a partner.

-At first, you may not have the "desire for sex", but during contact, the desire gradually awakens.
+Initially, you may not "feel like having sex," but during contact, desire gradually awakens.

 This type is more common in women – up to 30% of them experience it regularly.

-It is closely connected to emotions, a sense of security, context, and trust.
+It is closely linked to emotions, a sense of security, context, and trust.

-This means that there is nothing wrong if your desire does not appear "on its own."
-Maybe you just need to gently awaken it.
+This means that there's nothing wrong if your desire doesn't appear "on its own."
+You just might need to gently awaken it.

 ⚖️ Many women have a "mixed" type of desire